adamante/sagenda-calendar-wp/readme.txt

 == Upgrade Notice ==
+= 0.x.x =
+* FIXED : improve layout and font rendering and avoid conflict with existing theme.

+== Changelog ==

 = 0.7.5 =
 * FIXED : compatibility with Guttenberg and Twenty Nineteen theme.

-== Changelog ==

 = 0.7.4 =
 * TRANSLATIONS : Updated to match the new